zozzlethena/docs/pages/launch.md

 On Canto, the initial supply was 630M FLOW tokens, most of which were locked for four years to be granted to partners, early investors, and community members.

-On Arbitrum the initial supply will be 400M FLOW tokens, most of which are locked for four years and airdropped to partner protocols, early investors, farmable by early communtity members via [Amplifi](https://app.amplifi.gg/), and held for future partners.

 Details of the initial distribution and token emissinos are available in the [Initial Distribution section of the Tokenomics](/tokenomics#initial-distribution).